tenox7/ttyplot/README.md

 ttyplot
 =======
-a realtime plotting utility for terminal with data input from stdin
+a realtime plotting utility for terminal with data input from stdin / pipe

 takes data from standard input / unix pipeline, most commonly some tool like *ping, snmpget, netstat, ip link, ifconfig, sar, vmstat*, etc. and plots in text mode on a terminal in real time, for example simple **ping**: